IndiraFa/indirafa.github.io/_posts/projects/2025-08-19-rag-math-problem-solver.md

 ![Indexation process to populate te vector database](/images/indexation_process.png)

-*Figure 2: Indexation process to populate te vector database*
+*Figure 2: Indexation process to populate the vector database*

 This detailed process can be broken down into four steps:
 -	Step 1 – Loading the data: this is done using document loaders